undergrad-partner-school

 Financial Aid

-There are different types of financial help: grants, loans, scholarships, and work-study programs.
-Check out some recent data to get informed about need-based and non-need-based monetary aid at Elmira College.
+Be it a grant, loan, scholarship, or work-study program, any type of financial support can be a great deal for most students.
+Check out some recent data to get the info about need-based and non-need-based monetary aid available at Elmira College.

-According to the most recent data, 141 freshmen were awarded financial aid.
-The average financial aid package awarded to students reached $30,343.
+The most recent records show that 196 freshmen received some sort of financial help.
+The average financial aid package awarded to students added up to $31,229.

 Need-based